dlr-eoc/ukis-h3cellstore/README.md

 can be used.
 A few things to keep in mind:

 * Always use the cheap `lz4` compression.
 This reduces the amount of data to be transfered over the network.
 * The default `connection_timeout` is quite low for large amounts of geodata.
-You may want to increase that, but it also should be multiple minutes.
+You may want to increase that.

 ## Logging